 The Resurrection of the Obelisk

-In the following centuries, later popes would erect more obelisks as they were uncovered and place them in piazzas and incorporate them into fountains.
+In the following centuries, later popes would erect more obelisks as they were uncovered and place them in piazzas and incorporate them into fountains of Rome.
 All of the obelisks are surmounted with noticeably Christian symbols at the top, an example of the popes reclaiming an ancient pagan religious monument.

 Whilst the days of empire are long since gone, the idea of the Obelisks as a symbol of power would continue to more recent times.
 Later empires would ravage Egypt for those needles of power, this is evident in the Luxor obelisk in Paris, Cleopatra’s needles in London and New York.